guidominguesnk/scss-boilerplate/README.md

 ```

 **Color Transparency** `color-transparency.scss`
-This mixin facilitates the application of transparency to background or border colors.
-It adjusts the specified color's alpha channel to achieve the desired opacity level, providing a straightforward way to create semi-transparent elements.
+Achieve semi-transparency in background or border colors effortlessly with this mixin, adjusting the alpha channel to the desired opacity level.
 ```scss
 .element {
   @include transparency(bg, pure-white, 70);